 No longer will you be able to allow anyone else to gain access to your account and your details.

 It does though prove a problem for anyone who is not tech savvy who would like to take the test.

 How Much Access Does an Administrator, Editor or Guest Have?

 Since the Administrator feature is now obsolete you should disregard this section of this post.
 I have though kept it here in case you were wondering what was available pre-summer 2017.

-The following chart shows the different levels of access:
+The different levels of access: